-The following organizations were identified by state Legislature and are members of the project steering committee and customer advisory group: Department of Ecology, Department of Natural Resources, Sea Grant Washington, Climate Impacts Group, Office of the Insurance Commissioner, State Department of Health, State Water Research Center.
+The following organizations were identified by the state Legislature and are members of the project steering committee and customer advisory group: Department of Ecology, Department of Natural Resources, Sea Grant Washington, Climate Impacts Group, Office of the Insurance Commissioner, State Department of Health and the State Water Research Center.

 This project is being led by the OCIO Geospatial Program Office.
 If you would like to be a part of this project and/or want to know more, please reach out to one of the following project team members:

 - Steering Committee meetings occur on the second Tuesday of every month from 3-4pm.